 But how will this battle affect the high street customers?
 Will we see an avalanche of current and savings accounts hit the market and if we do how do you suppose the regular person will find out about them?

-Do these banks, like Metrobank remain defiant and think that the current strategy should remain, that pages of advertising in the national and local press and magazines remain the way forward, when searches like “competitive current accounts UK” and “best high street current accounts UK” do not feature these banks on page one of googles search results?
-In fact none of the banks figure for these searches unless of course reported by a comparison website.
+Do these banks, like Metrobank remain defiant and think that the current strategy should remain, that pages of advertising in the national and local press and magazines remain the way forward, when searches like “competitive current accounts the UK” and “best high street current accounts UK” do not feature these banks on page one of googles search results?
+In fact, none of the banks’ figures for these searches unless of course reported by a comparison website.
 But that isn’t educating people about the bank, that’s relying on your interest rates or introductory offers to sell for you.

 It’s time to wise up, we want to be educated, told what the strategy is for your bank, how risk averse you are, where you invest and all of the other stuff that creates a bond with a brand or in your case a bank.
 We no longer simply switch on the basis of reward.

 So, does this mean that for the foreseeable future the big players like your Lloyds, Barclays, NatWest, HSBC and Halifax will remain winning the deposits of Britain’s hard-earned wages every month or are the new players’ intent on disrupting the status quo in full and delivering their message in an educational format for avid current account switchers.
 If they are, then there is a great chance that the possible future clients are looking for the product or service type on a mobile device, not in the back of the latest FT, Times or Metro.

 Why aren’t the newbies on the block delivering great content like webinars and eBooks, blog articles and other forms of informative news content to ensure that potential customers operating in a massively mobile digital environment can find out all they need about the new products available?